leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 Not exactly a one-liner, but the intention and logic are much more apparent than the first.
 Let's take an in-depth look at how this works.

 The essence of this problem is classifying an object and applying the corresponding logic to it.
 So, in the look-up table, we use the car's properties as keys and indices.
-By doing this, we can easily find the correct value on the look-up table, during run-time.
+By doing this, we store the value or logic in a table instead of a decision tree, a bunch of nested if-else or switch statements.
+During run-time, we can easily find the correct value on the look-up table.

 Here's a simpler version of the above example: